Wanna make your money grow?

-T. Rowe Price may not be as recognisable as the previous two companies, but it’s definitely as good.
+T. Rowe Price may not be as recognizable as the previous two companies, but it’s definitely as good.

 TROW is an asset management firm, which offers funds, advisory services, and retirement plans.
-Basically a lot of good stuff that people will always have a need for – as long as money and society keep existing!
+Basically, a lot of good money advice that people will always have a need for – as long as money and societies keep existing!

-They have increased their dividend for 30 years – since 1987, the year the very first Final Fantasy game came out.
+They have increased their dividend for 33 years – since 1987, the year the very first Final Fantasy game came out!

-The current yield is 2.76%, which is a little lower than the 3% that I recommend.
+The current yield is 2.76%, which is a little lower than I’d like.
 That’s why I would wait for another dip so that the yield increases over the 3% mark.

 Learning how to pick stocks for long-term investment takes some skill and knowledge, which is something you should absolutely have before you even consider investing.

 At the same time, it’s way more accessible than most people think.
 Once you grasp a few concepts and arm yourself with a couple of tools, you’re all set to build a passive-income-producing portfolio of awesome stocks.

 A great place to start is the guide I showed you earlier (scroll back up!)